Bilibili (BILI) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the Chinese video sharing website had gained 24.79% in the past month.
-In that same time, the Computer and Technology sector lost 8.41%, while the S&P 500 lost 4.61%.
+Coming into today, shares of the Chinese video sharing website had gained 9.56% in the past month.
+In that same time, the Computer and Technology sector lost 0.17%, while the S&P 500 gained 1%.

 Bilibili will be looking to display strength as it nears its next earnings release.
 On that day, Bilibili is projected to report earnings of -$0.57 per share, which would represent year-over-year growth of 13.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $859.98 million, down 4.88% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $859.98 million, down 4.88% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Bilibili.
+Any recent changes to analyst estimates for Bilibili should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Bilibili is currently a Zacks Rank #2 (Buy).

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 144, which puts it in the bottom 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.